Research Team

 Jonni Johnson, Ph.D. — Sr. Research Specialist, California Department of Public Health

-Past Graduate Students (and Where Are They Now)
+Past Graduate Students (and where they are now)

 Angela Abbott, M.A. — Psychometrist, Barrow Neurological Institute, Phoenix, AZ